columbia/egalito-artefact/README.txt

 - scripts/: Exercises and demos, each with their own README.txt
 - egalito-shadow-stack-app/: Advanced exercise: build an Egalito shadow stack

 Egalito has already been built from source on this VM, in ~/egalito-head.
-(If you want to try this yourself, see scripts/BUILDING.txt.)
-The advanced exercise contains an additional copy of Egalito built with extra flags.
+The advanced exercise contains another copy of Egalito built with extra flags.

 1. Try running the usrbin demo to transform existing system executables with Egalito.

-    cd ~/scripts/usrbin
+    cd ~/scripts/1-usrbin
     cat README.txt
     ./test1.sh /bin/ls
     ./test.sh /usr/bin/a*

 2. Examine the Chunk hierarchy with etshell2.

-    cd ~/scripts/chunkhierarchy
+    cd ~/scripts/2-chunk-hierarchy
     cat README.txt
     ./shell2.pl shell.in

 3. Try using the Egalito shell (etshell) to examine the information and data structures that Egalito parses from ELF files.

-    cd ~/scripts/shell
+    cd ~/scripts/3-shell
     cat README.txt
     ./shell.pl shell0.in
     ./shell.pl shell1.in